-The objectives of the Jockey Club IT Scheme for People with Visual Impairment are to support non-governmental and non-profit-making organisations providing services or schooling for people with visual impairment (PVIs) to acquire advanced Chinese screen readers, Braille displays and accessories to facilitate PVIs' surfing on the Internet, and to subsidise individual PVIs in need to purchase these devices for the purpose of studies or employment.
-Previous beneficiaries of the Scheme may re-apply if there are proved genuine financial difficulties and needs for study or employment purposes.
+The objectives of the Jockey Club IT Scheme for People with Visual Impairment are to support non-governmental and non-profit-making organisations providing services or schooling for persons with visual impairment to acquire advanced Chinese screen readers, Braille displays and accessories to facilitate their surfing on the Internet, and to subsidise individual persons with visual impairment in need to purchase these devices for the purpose of studies or employment.
+Previous beneficiaries of the Scheme may re-apply if they have proven genuine financial difficulty and need the devices for study or employment purposes.

 The items supported under the scheme are advanced Chinese screen readers, Braille displays of 40 cells and accessories/portable devices.

 Successful organisation applicants will be supported in full for purchasing a set of high-performance Chinese screen reader (capped at $9,800) and/or Braille displays (capped at $36,000) and/or accessories (capped at $66,300) in the reference list provided under the Scheme.
 Successful individual applicants will be sponsored to purchase a set of high-performance Chinese screen reader with an amount not more than $9,800 and/or accessories/portable devices in the same reference list not more than $49,600 in value, whereas the maximum support level for Braille displays will be at 90 per cent of its price or not more than $32,400, whichever is the less.